-In columns (4)-(6), we show the results of the analysis with the number of hospital beds per 1,00,000 population across states.
+In columns (4)-(6), we show the results of the analysis with the number of hospital beds per 100,000 population across states.
 The number of hospital beds-which captures the status of health infrastructure prior to the pandemic-is obtained from the Reserve Bank of India (RBI) database.
-The higher number of beds indicates access to health infrastructure and, consequently, is expected to mitigate the vulnerability of households to COVID-19.
-The results indicate that, while the vulnerable districts allocated higher savings to gold, those vulnerable districts with better access to healthcare allocated comparatively less to gold-based savings.
+A higher number of hospital beds indicates better access to health infrastructure and, consequently, is expected to mitigate the vulnerability of households to COVID-19.
 The coefficient of the interaction between CVD and Hospitalbeds is negative and significant (-0.074, see column (4)).
+The results indicate that while households in the vulnerable districts allocated higher savings to gold, those in vulnerable districts with better access to healthcare allocated a comparatively lesser share of their savings to gold.

-In columns (7)-(9), we analyze whether households with ex-ante lower allocation to gold savings allocate higher to gold-based savings in the face of uncertainty.
+In columns (7)-(9), we analyze whether households with ex-ante lower allocation to gold savings allocate a greater share of their savings to gold in the face of uncertainty.
 The results of the analysis indicate that the households in districts with an ex-ante lower allocation to gold (based on a survey during 2015-16) have a higher propensity to save in gold during the COVID-19 period.
-This may be due to a lower base of gold holdings for households in such districts.
+This may be due to a lower base of gold holdings for households in such districts, whereas in districts with higher ex-ante gold holdings households' need to accumulate additional gold may be lesser.

-In columns (10)-(12), we show the result of the estimations with financial access as a moderating variable.
+In columns (10)-(12), we show the results of the estimations with financial access as a moderating variable.
+For instance, Ghosh and Nath (2023) show that access to banking favourably impacts the Indian households' saving behaviour.
 Fin. access is a variable that takes the value 1 if the household belongs to a district with higher financial access, denoted by above average (above 0.12) bank branches per 1,000 population in the 2019-20 financial year.
 The results indicate that the allocation of gold is lower in households with higher financial access.
-It suggests that in the presence of alternative instruments, households are less likely to resort in gold as a safe haven.
+It suggests that in the presence of alternative financial instruments, households are less likely to resort in gold as a safe haven during the pandemic.

 Finally, in columns (13)-(15), we examine the impact of a female household head on gold savings in vulnerable districts.
-We do not find any significant increase in gold savings in vulnerable households with a female household head.
-While the overall allocation in vulnerable households is high, there is no difference in the allocation for households with or without a female head.
+We do not find significantly higher gold savings by households with a female household head in vulnerable districts.
+While the overall household allocation to gold in vulnerable districts is higher, there is no statistical difference in the allocation for households with or without a female head.

-Table 7 captures the heterogeneity in gold shares in the portfolio based on the average income of the household.
-We define sub-sample with high income as those households with above average income (above 438,011 Indian rupees) in our sample.
+Table 7 captures the heterogeneity in gold shares in the savings portfolio based on the average income of the household.
+We define a sub-sample with high income as those households with above average income (above 438,011 Indian rupees) in our sample.
 The remaining households are categorized as low-income households.
-The results show that richer households hold a lesser proportion of gold compared to lower-income households.
-This can be attributed to the fact that poorer households, being risk-averse, invest more in safe assets like gold.
-Lu, Guo, and Gan (2020) also find evidence that in countries like the United States of America, China, and others, an increase in household income is associated with an increase in risky assets like financial assets.
+The results show that the shift in allocation towards gold in CVD districts is higher for poorer households compared to richer households.
+This can be attributed to the fact that poorer households, being risk-averse, tend to invest more in safe assets such as gold.
+Lu, Guo, and Gan (2020) also find evidence that in countries such as the United States of America, China, and others, an increase in household income is associated with an increase in risky assets including financial assets.